adgellida/chocolateyautomaticpackages/ReadMe.md

 =============================================
 ### A collection of automatic packages pushed to chocolatey official feed

-I'm porting all the manual packages to automatic.
+If you don't know chocolatey read [this](http://ferventcoder.com/archive/2011/10/07/letrsquos-get-chocolatey-kind-of-like-apt-get-for-windows.aspx)

 If there's an outdated version, contact me, or do a PR please, thanks.

 Packages - State
 =====================